awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-account-setup.md

    1. Choose **Add approvers**\.

-1. In the **Best practices** section near the bottom of the page, enable the best practices you want to enforce for each of the following options\.
+1. In the **Best practices** section near the bottom of the page, turn on the best practices you want to enforce for each of the following options\.
    + Option: **Check Change Calendar for restricted change events**

      To specify that Change Manager checks a calendar in Change Calendar to make sure changes aren't blocked by scheduled events, first select the **Enabled** check box, and then select the calendar to check for restricted events from the **Change Calendar** list\.